Anders-Telus/github-templates-demo/.github/PULL_REQUEST_TEMPLATE.md

-# Please check below mentioned points -

-## What kind of change does this PR introduce ?
+# What kind of change does this PR introduce ?

 <!-- E.g. Is it a new feature, bugfix, code improvement etc. ?
 Add some description. -->

-### Documentation updated ?
+## Documentation updated ?

 - [ ] Yes/No